YexuanXiao/blog/_posts/2023/2023-04-19-Programing-Memory-Models-en.md

 The programming language memory model specifies the exact details of what is required from programmers and from compilers, serving as a contract between them.
 The general features sketched above are true of essentially all modern languages, but it is only recently that things have converged to this point: in the early 2000s, there was significantly more variation.
 Even today there is significant variation among languages on second-order questions, including:

-* What are the ordering guarantees for atomic variables themselves\?
+- What are the ordering guarantees for atomic variables themselves?
-* Can a variable be accessed by both atomic and non-atomic operations\?
+- Can a variable be accessed by both atomic and non-atomic operations?
-* Are there synchronization mechanisms besides atomics\?
+- Are there synchronization mechanisms besides atomics?
-* Are there atomic operations that don't synchronize\?
+- Are there atomic operations that don't synchronize?
-* Do programs with races have any guarantees at all\?
+- Do programs with races have any guarantees at all?

 After some preliminaries, the rest of this post examines how different languages answer these and related questions, along with the paths they took to get there.
 The post also highlights the many false starts along the way, to emphasize that we are still very much learning what works and what does not.